 • If the indoor unit's internal clock is not set to the correct time, the WEEKLY TIMER will not operate punctually.

 ■ Turn the breaker ON

-• Turning ON the breaker closes the flap.
+• Turning ON the breaker opens once and closes the flaps.
 (This is a normal procedure.)